 Right now after all this mess, my mom has recovered and the environment of the family has never been happier.
 Looking back, I realized that I have grown up a lot during this process.
 I became much more mature mentally and became the mother figure of the house.
 From being a self centered and spoiled child, I became a more responsible, independent, and caring person.
 Most importantly, my growth as a person changed the atmosphere in the house which set a better environment for my siblings and I to grow up in.
 I believe that my growth will be a constant advantage in my life; my independent character and responsibility could help me go through a lot of hardships.
 No matter what I face, I will find a way to overcome it by myself and at the same time be responsible to my family.

+Dear David:

+What an emotional experience it must have been for you to go through a parent’s absence in sickness.
+It’s heart-warming to see how such an event can transform your life for the better.

+Since this is such an emotional story, it would be great to explore more emotional depth in telling your story.
+Explore more ways to structure your sentences, literary devices, and maybe add a little bit of dialogue.
+As you are retelling unfolding of the events, try to put yourself in the shoes of the reader.
+What do you want to convey in each of the paragraphs and sentences?
+What do you want the reader to see, hear, feel, think?
+What do you want them to understand or grasp from your situation?

+The structure of the essay is clear, and it’s helpful for the reader to have a well-structured essay.
+It would be good to pay attention to sentence structures, the use of tenses, and grammar.
+Go back over your outline, take a break, and revisit your essay a few times to get a fresh perspective.

+Overall, this is a well-structured essay that tells a great story of growth.
+All the best!

+Thalia

+ALL-in Essay Editor